stwind/gohttpsnoop/README.md

 ## What is does

-This program will trace HTTP server handlers by attaching uprobe in an eBPF to a handler function, and print the method and path whenever the the function called, i.e. an request accepted.
+This program will trace HTTP server handlers by attaching uprobe to a handler function with eBPF, and print the method and path whenever the the function called, i.e. an request accepted.

 To seen it in action